Louis-Aime/Milesian-calendar/README.md

 Compute the key figures associated with a year, including John Conway's doomsday, Milesian epact, and Easter date.

-## Numeric-clock
+## Dial-clock
 Requires
 * Basic_Common
 * Misc_Date_Properties (complete)
 * Milesian Locale

+This is a "Milesian clock", with month, day, hour and minute hands.
+Seconds are also possible.
-This is a "Milesian numeric perpetual calendar", demonstrating how to convert dates to/from gregorian, julian and Milesian calendars, and giving moon and Delta T coordinates.
+The package demonstrates also how to convert dates to/from gregorian, julian and Milesian calendars, Julian Day, and to any Unicode calendar, or other "serie", and finally giving moon and Delta T coordinates.

-## Write-Milesian-Date
+## Converter
 Requires
 * Basic_Common
+* Misc_Date_Properties (complete)
-* Milesian Locale.
+* Milesian Locale

-Demonstrate the "computation" of a string expressing a Milesian date following locales and options as specified by Common Locales Data Repository (CLDR).

-Generate also a date string with the standard CDLR routines in any Unicode-supported language and calendar.
-Thus, this package may be used as a converter from Milesian into any Unicode-registred calendar.
-Note that differences among navigators and bugs in Unicode-provided algorithms are visible.

-## Dial-clock
-Requires
-* Basic_Common

-Demonstrate dial Milesian clocks, with month, day, hour and minute hands.
-Seconds are also possible.
+A simplified version of the Milesian clock, handles dates only.